andyfischer/circa/docs/internal/change_events.md

 Change events should support distributed development, where several clients can work together on a shared piece of code by exchanging change messages.

-Change events might also be used for an undo system.
+Change events can also be used for an undo system.

 MOTIVATION